 what to know before you head into the field

-Hunters have always played an integral part in the effort to conserve America’s natural resources - best illustrated by the success of the Federal Duck Stamp Program.
-For more than 80 years, by buying Duck Stamps, waterfowl hunters have supported the conservation of more than 5.7 million acres of strategic wetland habitat.
+Hunters have played an integral part in the effort to conserve America’s natural resources - best illustrated by the success of the Federal Duck Stamp Program.
+For nearly 85 years, by buying Duck Stamps, waterfowl hunters have supported the conservation of more than 5.7 million acres of strategic wetland habitat.
 Ninety-eight percent of the purchase price of the stamp goes directly to buy and lease wetland habitat on national wildlife refuges.

-• If you hunt migratory waterfowl and you are 16 years of age or older, you need to purchase and carry a current Federal Duck Stamp or E-Stamp.
+• If you hunt migratory waterfowl and you are 16 years of age or older, you are required to purchase and carry a current Federal Duck Stamp or E-Stamp.
 Federal Duck Stamps are valid from July 1 through the following June 30.

 • Duck Stamps can be purchased at a variety of locations, and online through the E-Stamp Program.

-• A current, signed Federal Duck Stamp or E-Stamp (along with appropriate state stamps and licenses) is good in any state you hunt.
+• A current, signed Federal Duck Stamp or E-Stamp is good in any state you hunt.
 There is no need to buy additional Federal Duck Stamps for each state; however, you must have appropriate state licenses and stamps for each state in which you hunt.

 •If you bought an E-Stamp, you must carry your 45-day receipt with you at all times while hunting.
 Once the receipt has expired, you must carry your current, signed Federal Duck Stamp.
-(If you purchased your E-Stamp at a retail store, you must carry the E-Stamp/45-day receipt; your purchase/credit card receipt from the store is not valid as a duck stamp)
+(Your store purchase/credit card receipt is not valid as a duck stamp)

 •If you bought an E-Stamp and you have not received your physical Duck Stamp after a few weeks, contact Amplex at firstname.lastname@example.org or 800/852-4897.
 Do not contact the Federal Duck Stamp Office.